 Whatever their official designation, American antiques are always collectible.
-It's fascinating to see how American style has evolved, from an almost slavish imitation of British pieces, as laid down in design books by cabinetmakers like Thomas Sheraton and George Hepplewhite, to unique forms that could only happen here, by homegrown masters like Gustav Stickley and Charles Eames.
+It's fascinating to see how American style has evolved, from an almost slavish imitation of British pieces, as laid down in design books by cabinetmakers such as Thomas Sheraton and George Hepplewhite, to unique forms that could only happen here, by homegrown masters such as Gustav Stickley and Charles Eames.

 This guide is a starting primer on quintessentially American antique furniture, furniture elements, and designers from the 17th through the 20th centuries.

 These are just some of the most well-known American furniture designs: